(This post contains affiliate links.)

-Here’s a fun way to get your kids to write!
-Cut out interesting pictures from magazines and paste them on card stock.
+Here’s a fun way to get your kids to write – and it’s VERY easy!
+Use homemade picture prompts.
+Simply cut out interesting pictures from magazines, old calendars, old books, etc. and paste them on card stock.
 Let your child choose a picture, then write a story that goes along with it.
+Easy peasy!

 Here’s the picture Mahayla chose this week.
-This assignment really inspired her.
 Before we began, I chose a picture and orally told a story with lots of detail so she would see that I was looking for a story rather than a description of the picture.
 I encouraged her to tell her story orally, too, before writing it in order to get her thoughts flowing.

 “The Mischievous Dog”